telerik/winforms-docs/controls/ganttview/formatting/timeline-item-formatting.md

 ---
-title: Timeline item formatting
+title: Timeline Item Formatting
-page_title: Timeline item formatting - RadGanttView
+page_title: Timeline Item Formatting - RadGanttView
 description: The TimelineItemFormatting event allows you to format the style and look of the items in the timeline container.
 slug: winforms/ganttview-/formatting/timeline-item-formatting
 tags: timeline,item,formatting